top of page

 My Therapeutic Approach

 Everyone carries a story — sometimes spoken, sometimes held quietly inside.
-Therapy offers a space where your experiences can be met with care, curiosity, and compassion.
-Each person remains the author of their own life, even during times when that sense of agency feels distant or lost.
+Therapy offers a space where you can be heard with care, especially in the moments when things feel heavy, confusing, or hard to put into words.
+Each person remains the author of their own life, even when that sense of direction feels distant or uncertain.

 Glass of Milk